groupdocs-annotation-cloud/docs/content/annotation/getting-started/overview.md

 ## Security and Authentication ##

 The GroupDocs.Annotation Cloud API is secured and requires authentication.
-Developers can [create]({{< ref "total/getting-started/ui-topics/create-new-app-and-get-app-key-and-sid.md" >}}) an app access key ID (appSID) and app secret access key when they [register]({{< ref "total/getting-started/ui-topics/creating-and-managing-account.md" >}}).
-Authenticated requests require a signature and AppSID query parameters or OAuth 2.0 authorization header.
-You can see complete detail [here]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}).
+Developers can [generate]({{< ref "total/getting-started/ui-topics/creating-and-managing-application.md" >}}) a new application with an unique Client Id and Client Secret combination after [registering]({{< ref "total/getting-started/ui-topics/creating-and-managing-account.md" >}}) to our [dashboard](https://dashboard.groupdocs.cloud).
+Authenticated requests require a Bearer authorization header with a JWT Token obtained by using the previously specified Cliend Id + Client Secret credentials.
+You can check complete details about authenticating your calls to our API [here]({{< ref "total/getting-started/overview-rest-api/authenticating-api-requests.md" >}}).

 ## SDKs ##